-The committee serves as a recommending body to the Director of the Library and the Vice President of Instruction on all matters pertaining to the operation of the Library, and as a recommending body to the Department of Information Technology Systems.
+The committee serves as a recommending body to the Director of the Library and the Vice President of Academic Affairs on all matters pertaining to the operation of the Library, and as a recommending body to the Department of Information Technology Systems.
 The committee's relationship to the President shall be advisory in nature.

-- There shall be an organizational meeting in August or September of each year to elect officers, to review the purposes and responsibilities of the committee, and to set annual goals for the committee. - 2.
-There shall be one regular meeting and special meetings will be held when necessary.
+- A. Meetings - 1.
+There shall be an organizational meeting in August or September of each year to elect officers, to review the purposes and responsibilities of the committee, and to set annual goals for the committee. - 2.
+There shall be one regular meeting and special meetings will be held when necessary. - B. Minutes

-B. Minutes

-Minutes shall be filed after each meeting with members of the committee, Vice President of Instruction, and the President.
+Minutes shall be filed after each meeting with members of the committee, Executive Vice President of Academic & Student Affairs , and the President.

-C. Special Reports/Special Actions

-Special reports and special actions shall be pursued when necessary and will be submitted by the Learning Resources Committee to the Vice President of Instruction.

-- 1. A summary of recommendations of the committee will be prepared separately from the minutes by the secretary. - 2.
-After reviewing the summary of recommendations for correctness of statement, the chairperson will sign the summary and forward to the opted by Board of Regents 8-20-2015 Page 174 Vice President of Instruction for further consi ideration.
+- C. Special Reports/Special Actions Special reports and special actions shall be pursued when necessary and will be submitted by the Learning Resources Committee to the Vice President of Academic Affairs. - D. Recommendations - 1.
+A summary of recommendations of the committee will be prepared separately from the minutes by the secretary. - 2.
+After reviewing the summary of recommendations for correctness of statement, the chairperson will sign the summary and forward to the

+Executive Vice President of Academic & Student Affairs for further consideration.